XPL0Z/spotish/README.md

 Available commands:
   /start - 📜 Show this menu
   /play &lt;Spotify URL&gt; - ▶️ Play a song or ➕ add it to the queue
-  /playtop &lt;Spotify URL&gt; ⬆️ Add a track to the top of the queue
+  /playtop &lt;Spotify URL&gt; - ⬆️ Add a track to the top of the queue
   /pause - ⏸️ Pause the current song
   /resume - 🔄 Resume the paused song
   /skip - ⏭️ Skip the current song
   /stop - 🛑 Stop playback and 🧹 clear the queue
   /volume &lt;0-100&gt; - 🔊 Adjust the volume
-  /adduser &lt;username&gt; ➕ Add an authorized user (without @)
+  /adduser &lt;username&gt; - ➕ Add an authorized user (without @)
-  /search &lt;track name&gt; – 🔍 Search for and play a track by name
+  /search &lt;track name&gt; - 🔍 Search for and play a track by name
-  /mix ♾️ songs | play recommendation from history /download &lt;Spotify URL&gt; - 💾 Download a song or a playlist
+  /mix - ♾️ play recommendation from history
+  /download &lt;Spotify URL&gt; - 💾 Download a song or a playlist

 <p align="right">(<a href="#readme-top">back to top</a>)</p>